A look inside the world’s best coworking space design concepts.

 Arriving in a new destination and getting integrated into the local way of life is certainly nowhere near as daunting as it used to be.

-Since you’re likely ofay with the digital world, use apps and online coworking platforms to find a space near you. (coworkingresources.org have a great list of these to get started.)
+Since you’re likely ofay with the digital world, use apps and online coworking platforms to find a space near you.
+Find yourself in the City of Angles?
+Quickly search for coworking spaces in Los Angeles.
+In Sin City?
+Search for similar spots in Las Vegas. (coworkingresources.org have a great list of these to get started.)

 Cowork in Hotels